harsharora05/SecondBrain-Frontend/README.md

   Assign multiple tags to each piece of content to organize.

 - 📄 **Embed Documents**
-  Upload or link documents (PDFs, Word files, etc.) that can be viewed directly inside the app.
+  Embed documents (PDFs, Word files, etc.) that can be viewed directly inside the app.

 - 🎬 **Embed YouTube Videos**
   Add YouTube links and view them inline with your other content — no switching tabs.